hdeeg/KvW/README.md

 	mintime:   58738.6607358+-0.0000191 orig.
 KvW error: 0.0000662
 	----------------------------------
 ```
-From `CMDra7024.lc,` the demos generate also Fig. 1 and the first entry in Table 1 of the paper.
+From `CMDra7024.lc,` the demos generate also Fig. 1 and the first entry in Table 1 of the paper by Deeg (2021).
 From `CMDra7023.lc`, the demos will generate Figs. 3 and 4.
 (Only the IDL version will generate exact reproductions)

 ## Package Content: